ibexa/documentation-developer/docs/guide/personalization/developer_guide/content_api.md

 # Content API

-Apart from the [events](https://doc.ibexa.co/projects/userguide/en/latest/personalization/event_types) collected by the recommendation client, the Personalization server can use external information about the products.
+Apart from the [events](https://doc.ibexa.co/projects/userguide/en/latest/personalization/event_types) collected by the personalization client, the Personalization server can use external information about the products.
 This information must be uploaded to the Personalization server by the administrator of the website.